European Convention on Human Rights: Accession by the European Union

 A unique and ongoing membership consideration is the accession of the European Union (EU) itself to the Convention.
-The EU is an international organisation, not a state, and its member states are already parties to the Convention.
+The EU is an international organisation, not a state, and its member states are already parties to the Convention, as membership of the CoE is a prerequisite of membership of the EU.

 The Treaty of Lisbon, which entered into force in 2009, made it a legal obligation for the EU to accede to the ECHR.
 Accession would subject the EU's institutions, including the Court of Justice of the European Union (CJEU), to the external human rights monitoring of the European Court of Human Rights.
 A draft accession agreement was finalised in 2013.